Opposite postures | 10 Things, April 2025

 1

-At Hero's Welcome back on April 9th, I heard Gordon Grdina and Christian Lillinger play duo in a one-off Infidels Jazz presentation.
+At Hero's Welcome back on April 9th, I heard Gordon Grdina and drummer Christian Lillinger play duo in a one-off Infidels Jazz presentation.
 This show capped off a one-week American tour they did, joined along the way by guests like Tim Berne, Tim Lefebvre, and Myra Melford.

 Grdina and Lillinger played one long improv set, which meant we went home earlier than we usually would from an evening show at Hero's.
 It was satisfying regardless.
 The music was less rock-and-roll, and more glitchy and spacious, than their album Duo Work.
 Grdina went from guitar to oud then back to guitar; Lillinger had a foot pedal to trigger electronic sounds as he used his immense technique to match Grdina's energy.